 Pursuant to Article 108(a) of the Articles of Association, at each of the annual general meeting, one third of the Directors for the time being, or, if their number is not 3 or a multiple of 3, then the number nearest to but not less than one-third, shall retire from office by rotation provided that every Director shall be subject to retirement by rotation at least once every 3 years.
-Mr. Au Kwok Lun and Mr. Meng Yan will hold office only until the coming annual general meeting of the Company to be held on Friday, 22 May 2020 (the "AGM").
-Mr. Au Kwok Lun, being eligible, will offer himself for re-election at the AGM whilst Mr. Meng Yan has indicated that he will not offer himself for re-election at the AGM.
+Mr. Au Pak Yin, Mr. Yeung Kwok Keung and Dr. Zhong Xiaolin will hold office only until the coming annual general meeting of the Company to be held on Monday, 24 May 2021 (the "AGM").
+Mr. Au Pak Yin and Mr. Yeung Kwok Keung, being eligible, will offer themselves for re-election at the AGM.
+Dr. Zhong Xiaolin, an independent non-executive Director, was appointed as an addition to the Board on 22 May 2020.
+Pursuant to Article 111 of the Articles of Association, Dr Zhong Xiaolin will also retire at the AGM and, being eligible, will offer himself for re-election at the AGM.